Ceres2012/learngit/readme.txt

 Add a new line at the end.

 NEW FEATURES.
 Add to Stage.

+Github